Before You Begin

 Preparing a proposal for funding involves understanding the particular sponsor requirements and review process to be able to get organized, identify resources, and assess grant readiness.
 Sponsor requirements are varied.
 Make sure you understand the funder’s priorities and perspective.
 Does your project fit their priorities?
 In addition to carefully reading the guidelines, call the program officer to discuss your research project and the potential fit with the funding source.
 Understanding how your proposal will be reviewed is also essential to understanding who your audience is.
 Are the grant opportunities peer reviewed?
 Are there multiple layers to the review process?
 Is there a program officer who still has final say so?
 Depending on the review process, different aspects of your program could become more essential to highlight.

 Contact the ORSP early in the proposal preparation process to get support and resources to meet your needs.
-ORSP can conduct research on previous grant awards, sample abstracts, and funding guidelines.
+Once you decide which grant you would like to apply for, complete a Submission Notice Form available on our forms page.
 Below are some specific agency websites and their guidelines for grant review.

 For more information and tips on reaching out to the program officer, the following article is a good resource.